 scc1% sas myprogram -print myoutput -log mylog.log

-To submit a batch job to the batch system for running on the compute nodes execute:
+In order to submit a batch or batch interactive job to the batch system for running on the compute nodes, use the

 The SAS manual shows the different ways a user can change these options.

 To get help during an interactive GUI session select Help -> SAS Help & Documentation.

 Most of the SAS documentation is also available online at http://support.sas.com/documentation/onlinedoc/index.html.